W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 Consideration of Love and Grace in Wesley's Emphasis

-and something of Whitefield's Reply
+of Whitefield's Reply

 to Illustrate the Power of Partisan Combat